Two-stage Quantum Estimation and the Asymptotics of Quantum-enhanced Transmittance Sensing: Introduction

-Consider the estimation of a scalar parameter $\theta$ embedded in a quantum state $\hat{\sigma}(\theta)$ of a physical system.
-Quantum mechanics allows achieving the fundamental limit for precision by optimizing the measurement apparatus \cite{helstrom76quantumdetect}.
-The minimum mean squared error (MSE) of an unbiased estimator applied to the outcomes of this optimal measurement, called the quantum Cram\'{e}r-Rao bound (QCRB), is the ultimate limit for parameter estimation precision.
-Unfortunately, the optimal measurement structure may depend on the true value of the parameter to be estimated.
-Given $n\to\infty$ copies of $\hat{\sigma}(\theta)$, this paradox can be resolved by a sequential method that first randomly guesses $\theta$ to construct the measurement for the first copy of $\hat{\sigma}(\theta)$.
+Fortunately, for scalar estimation problems, quantum estimation theory provides a ``turn-the-crank'' method to derive a mathematical expression for the QCRB-achieving measurement (see \cite[Ch.~VIII.4(b)]{helstrom76quantumdetect} and the summary in Section \ref{sec:quantum estimation prerequisites}).
+Unfortunately, this optimal measurement structure may 1) lack a physical realization; and 2) depend on the true value of the parameter to be estimated.
+The first issue is specific to a particular sensing problem.
+Here, we focus on the paradox raised by the second issue.
+Given $n\to\infty$ copies of $\hat{\sigma}(\theta)$, it can be resolved by a sequential method that first randomly guesses $\theta$ to construct the measurement for the first copy of $\hat{\sigma}(\theta)$.
 A measurement for each subsequent copy of $\hat{\sigma}(\theta)$ is built from the previous estimate of $\theta$, refining the estimator by evolving it towards the optimal \cite{nagaoka1988asymptotically, fujiwara2006strong}.
-Under certain regularity conditions, this technique can yield strongly consistent and asymptotically normal estimators of $\theta$ \cite{fujiwara2006strong}.
-However, repeated adjustments of the quantum measurement device required by sequential estimation are often impractical.
-This motivates the two-stage method \cite{gill00twostagemeasurement, hayashi2005statistical}, \cite[Ch.~6.4]{hayashi17qit}: in the preliminary stage, a suboptimal measurement that is independent of $\theta$ is used on a fraction of states that diminishes with $n$.
+Under certain regularity conditions, this technique yields strongly consistent and asymptotically normal estimators of $\theta$ \cite{fujiwara2006strong}.
+However, repeated adjustments to the quantum-measurement device required by sequential estimation are often impractical.
+This motivates the two-stage method \cite{gill00twostagemeasurement, hayashi2005statistical}, \cite[Ch.~6.4]{hayashi17qit}: in the preliminary stage, a suboptimal measurement independent of $\theta$ is applied to a fraction of states that diminishes with $n$.
 This estimate is used to construct the optimal measurement and refine the estimate in the second, refinement stage.
-Two-stage approach is similar to the two-step method used in classical statistics, which estimates nuisance parameters in the first step, and uses the result to estimate the parameter of interest in the second step \cite[Sec.~6]{newey94largesampleestimation}.
-However, its analysis typically focuses on the impact of errors in the first step on consistency and efficiency of the estimator in the second step.
+The two-stage approach is similar to the two-step method used in classical statistics, which estimates nuisance parameters in the first step, and uses the result to estimate the parameter of interest in the second step \cite[Sec.~6]{newey94largesampleestimation}.
+However, its analysis typically focuses on the impact of errors in the first step on the consistency and efficiency of the estimator in the second step.
 Unfortunately, this does not apply directly to two-stage quantum estimation.